robzr/Rubot/README.md

 - Simple, intuitive and extensible Ruby API
 - Fully multithreaded for efficient and fast response
 - Supports multiple bots per instance
-- Bot conditions are based on Strings, Regexps or Procs
+- Bot conditions are based on Strings, Regexps, Procs or Methods
-- Bot actions are based on Strings or Procs
+- Bot actions are based on Strings, Procs or Methods
 - Uses the RTM API to receive messages in realtime
 - Uses Web RPC API to post and transfer metadata